tamersp25/docs/docs/glossary.md

 Because it accepts the full byte stream, it can save some state and output results based on past behavior.

 #### Structured Data
-> Refers to data that resides in a recognizable structure (relational databases and spreadsheets).
+> Refers to data that resides in a recognizable structure (e.g. relational databases and spreadsheets).
+In aiWARE, structured data often conforms to a known [schema](#schema).
 AI attempts to mine meaning in unstructured data and produce structured data results.

 #### Task
 > A request for a single [engine](#engine) to be run against a piece of data.
-A task also includes all the parameters, libraries, and other configuration needed to run the cognition properly.
+A task also includes all the parameters, [libraries](#library), and other configuration needed to run the cognition properly.

+#### Training
+> The technique of giving an engine a [dataset](#dataset) or [library](#library) that will "teach" the engine to produce better or more specific results.

 #### Training Model
 > Data generated during an engine's training step.
 The model is (in some cases) provided to an engine when the engine is run.
-A model can optionally contain an asset representing the model data.
+A model can optionally contain a file representing the model data.
-For example, a face recognition engine trained on a library of people might generate a model with an asset containing all the maps of face hashes to entity IDs.
+For example, a face recognition engine trained on a [library](#library) of people [entities](#entity) might generate a model as a file containing all the maps of face hashes to entity IDs.
 When a picture of a face is passed to the engine - along with the library of people specified in the task's payload - the training model (and its associated asset) would be used by the engine to return the correct entity ID.